elastisys/compliantkubernetes/docs/user-guide/operate.md

 Capacity management is about having sufficient capacity for your needs, be they in terms of storage or computational power.

-Your Elastisys Compliant Kubernetes administrator should perform capacity management _of the platform_, to ensure that there is a sufficient amount of spare capacity on a cluster level.
+Your Welkin administrator should perform capacity management _of the platform_, to ensure that there is a sufficient amount of spare capacity on a cluster level.

 As an Application Developer, you should perform capacity management on a Pod level.
 This primarily means setting [resource requests](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) correctly for containers inside Pods, making use of multiple instances in your Deployments and Stateful Sets (possibly via [horizontal Pod autoscaling](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)).
-The use of resource requests and limits is enforced via an Elastisys Compliant Kubernetes [safeguard](safeguards/enforce-resources.md).
+The use of resource requests and limits is enforced via an Welkin [safeguard](safeguards/enforce-resources.md).

 ## Automate with CI/CD

-Elastisys Compliant Kubernetes comes with [Argo CD](additional-services/argocd.md) as an Additional Service.
+Welkin comes with [Argo CD](additional-services/argocd.md) as an Additional Service.

-Compliant Kubernetes can also be integrated with an [external CI/CD](ci-cd.md), such as GitHub Actions.
+Welkin can also be integrated with an [external CI/CD](ci-cd.md), such as GitHub Actions.

 ## Next step?
 Going deeper!

 By now, you're fully up and running!
 You have an application, updating it is a breeze, and you can monitor it and look at its logs.
 The next step is to open the "Go Deeper" section of this documentation and read up on more topics that interest you.

-Thank you for starting your journey beyond the clouds with Elastisys Compliant Kubernetes!
+Thank you for starting your journey beyond the clouds with Welkin!